-Legacy has an 8,500-square foot recycling center on the campus of Legacy Good Samaritan Hospital.
+Legacy has an 8,500-square foot recycling center on the campus of Legacy Good Samaritan Medical Center.
 There, mountains of recyclables of all kinds are consolidated, sorted, packaged and sent off to various vendors to be reused or remanufactured into new products such as containers, benches and decking.

 Mountains of material

 We recycle more than 2,000 tons of material a year, including:

 - Child car safety seats and bike helmets

 - Metals (steel, tin, lead, copper, aluminum and others)

 - Plastics, including sterile, blue plastic wrap and Styrofoam (block and peanut)